Recruiting staff

 You could also retain a pool of trained and skilled staff, who know the culture of the business and its procedures, rather than agency staff who may not.

 For example, not every zero-hours worker will be happy that they are on such a contract because of a lack of job security.
-In addition, the inclusion of exclusivity clauses in some zero-hours contracts has been banned in GB since 26 May 2015.
-This was formerly under scrutiny by the Northern Ireland Assembly, and exclusivity clauses may in the future be banned in Northern Ireland.
+In addition, the inclusion of exclusivity clauses, which means a worker cannot work anywhere else, in some zero-hours contracts has been banned in GB since 26 May 2015.
+This is currently under review by the Northern Ireland Assembly.
+Exclusivity clauses may in the future be banned in Northern Ireland in certain employment contracts.

 It should also be made clear when advertising or interviewing for a job, or in the contract itself, that an individual is hired on a zero-hours contract, or that there is a possibility they could be offered no work or 'zero-hours'.